Hollenbach-lab/PING/README.md

 ## PING output
+Optimized genotype output can be found at `[resultsDirectory]/kirAllelesForAnalysis.csv`

 Copy number output can be found at `[resultsDirectory]/predictedCopyNumberFrame.csv` or `[resultsDirectory]/manualCopyNumberFrame.csv`

-Genotype output can be found at `[resultsDirectory]/finalAlleleCalls.csv`

-Optimized genotype output can be found at `[resultsDirectory]/kirAllelesForAnalysis.csv`

 Aligned SNP tables can be found in `[resultsDirectory]/alignmentFiles/[sampleID]/iterAlign/`

 Copy number graphs can be found in `[resultsDirectory]/copyPlots/`

+If you are interested in a higher resolution output, it can be found at `[resultsDirectory]/finalAlleleCalls.csv` which occurs before optimization of genotype calls.
+You may find more ambiguous calls here.

 #### Optimized genotype and unresolved genotypes
 The optimized genotype output of `kirAllelesForAnalysis.csv` is a result from a post-processing step that performs two tasks: 1) solve ambiguous genotype using allele frequency and 2) process KIR3DL2 and KIR3DL3 genotype more thoroughly using [PHASE](https://stephenslab.uchicago.edu/phase/download.html).